Merovex/hugo-merovex.com/content/posts/2017-07-04-which-king-do-you-need.md

 > <sup>10</sup>I appeal to you, dear brothers and sisters, by the authority of our Lord Jesus Christ, to live in harmony with each other.
 Let there be no divisions in the church.
 Rather, be of one mind, united in thought and purpose. <sup>11</sup>For some members of Chloe’s household have told me about your quarrels, my dear brothers and sisters. <sup>12</sup>Some of you are saying, “I am a follower of Paul.”
 Others are saying, “I follow Apollos,” or “I follow Peter,” or “I follow only Christ.” <sup>13</sup>Has Christ been divided into factions?
 Was I, Paul, crucified for you?
 Were any of you baptized in the name of Paul?
 Of course not!
 > <cite>1 Cor 1:10-13</cite>

-Paul observes in 1 Corinthans 1:18-31 that no human leader can compare to God in wisdom and power, and that we should boast alone in God, not in a human leader.
-He then emphasizes God's message: "The one who boasts must boast in the Lord."
+Paul observes that no human leader can compare to God in wisdom and power, and that we should boast alone in God, not in a human leader.
+(1 Cor 1:18-31) He then emphasizes God's message: "The one who boasts must boast in the Lord."
 <cite>(1 Cor 1:31, citing Jer 9:24)</cite>

-Through Chapter 2, Paul explores wisdom and power.
+Then, Paul explores wisdom and power.
 He observes no human can speak for God,
 <cite data-toggle="tooltip" data-placement="top" title="...no one comprehends the thoughts of God except the Spirit of God.">(1 Cor 2:11)</cite>
 and that any Christian can understand God's wisdom through God alone, observing that "[Christians] have the mind of Christ."
 <cite>(1 Cor 2:14&ndash;16)</cite>

-In Chapter 3, he asserts that those who follow a human spiritual leader are nonspiritual people.
+Paul asserts that those who follow a human spiritual leader are nonspiritual people.
 <cite data-toggle="tooltip" data-placement="top" title="For whenever someone says, “I’m with Paul,” and another, “I’m with Apollos,” are you not unspiritual people?">(1 Cor 3:4)</cite>
 He observes that he, Peter, Apollos and others are servants who each serve a specific role, but that Christ is the leader.
 <cite data-toggle="tooltip" data-placement="top" title="[We] are servants through whom you believed, and each has the role the Lord has given...That foundation is Jesus Christ.">(1 Cor 3:5&ndash;11)</cite>